Magistrates’ Court of Victoria

 At the same time, more serious crimes can now be dealt with by the Magistrates’ Court, making it more significant within our justice system than previously.

-The Magistrates’ Court has the The authority of a court or tribunal to hear matters brought before it, based on some factor such as area or law, amount of money claimed, or geographic area. to handle all ‘summary’ (i.e. less serious) criminal offences and many ‘indictable’ (i.e. serious) criminal offences.
+The Magistrates’ Court has the jurisdiction to handle all ‘summary’ (i.e. less serious) criminal offences and many ‘indictable’ (i.e. serious) criminal offences.
 Typical summary matters include being drunk and disorderly, behaving offensively, damaging property wilfully, resisting police, and loitering.

-Section 28(1) of the Criminal Procedure Act 2009 (Vic) (‘CP Act’) states that any A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). for which the maximum prison term is 10 years or less, and the maximum fine set is 1200 penalty units (pu) (see ‘A note about penalty units’ at the start of this book) or less, can be heard in the Magistrates’ Court.
+Section 28(1) of the Criminal Procedure Act 2009 (Vic) (‘CP Act’) states that any offence for which the maximum prison term is 10 years or less, and the maximum fine set is 1200 penalty units (pu) (see ‘A note about penalty units’ at the start of this book) or less, can be heard in the Magistrates’ Court.
 Schedule 2 also sets out offences that have higher maximum penalties than these, but which can still be dealt with in the Magistrates’ Court.

 Some of the serious offences that may be heard in the Magistrates’ Court (with reference to relevant sections of the Crimes Act 1958 (Vic)) are: